Etablissement Du Val D'or

 Val d'Or logo in yellow with stylized letters and two curved lines above and below the text

-Outillage Val d'Or was a renowned French manufacturer of tools that also produced hurricane lanterns in its early years.
-The name Val d'Or first appeared in newspapers around 1918, initially as Ateliers Val d'Or, located at 49 rue du Mont-Valérien in Saint-Cloud, near Paris.
+Val d'Or was a French tool manufacturer that also made hurricane lanterns in its early years.
+The name first appears in newspapers around 1918, as Ateliers Val d'Or, based at 49 rue du Mont-Valérien in Saint-Cloud, near Paris.

 Vintage metal oil lamp with protective wire cage and glass enclosure showcasing the classic design of Dietz lamps